Mara-Li/Knitting-bot/README.md

 > **Note**
 > There is no way that I can code something that don't add any notification (aka white border) on the thread.
 > You **always** will have the thread that become white when the bot activate.

+More over, you can configure the bot and disable event that you don't want to use.
+You can do that with the `/config` command.
+You can see the configuration with `/config-show`

 ---